WHERE VIBE CODERS LEAK THEIR KEYS: 2026 FRONTEND SECRETS REPORT

 For LLM-prompt leaks, the fix is a hard rule: secrets never enter the prompt context.
 If the model needs to act on behalf of a user, mint a short-lived signed token scoped to the action and pass that — not the upstream API key.

 A sk_live_ key in a frontend bundle gives an attacker the ability to refund every charge to a card they control.
-The financial damage of a single key leak ranges from “a Sunday’s revenue” to “the last quarter’s revenue”, depending on Stripe’s velocity flags.
+The damage envelope depends on the account’s recent volume and Stripe’s velocity flags:

 Methodology